Pentadactylus/sm_openstack/README.md

 4. Before you can start DISCO, you need to make a couple of changes in the sm.cfg configuration file within the etc subdirectory of DISCO.
 These values are:
     - manifest: the path to the file service_manifest.json which is in the sm/managers/data subfolder of DISCO but could be at any other location.
     - design_uri: Keystone's public endpoint in OpenStack.
-    - service_params: the path of the service_params.json file; located within the etc subfolder of DISCO.
+    - framework_directory: the path of the directory under ./sm/managers/data which is containing all the components that can be installed through DISCO.
-    - root_folder: the path of the data template folder required for heat template creation; usually under sm/managers/data

 5. As soon as these changes are made, you can start DISCO with the command